tylambe/scopes-workshop/README.md

       });

 ### Don't forget..
-To read all code to try to understand how the whole testing process works.
-Welcome to programming :)
+You should throroughly read all of code in front of you and aim to understand line-by-line what is happening.